hofman-p/spotify-clone-with-lyrics/README.md

 # Spotify Clone with Lyrics

 A full-stack Spotify clone application built with React and Node.js that allows users to search for music, play tracks, and view lyrics in real-time.
+This project was actually built BEFORE lyrics were added to Spotify!

 ## ✨ Features